smartaquametering/smartPhotometer/README.md

 # smartPhotometer

-Easy-to-use OpenSource LED photometers for measurement of the absorption of light at given ranges of wavelengths of colored or not colored substances in solution.
+Easy-to-use OpenSource LED spectrophotometers for **measurement of the absorption of light** at given ranges of wavelengths of colored or not colored substances in solution.

 smartPhotometer for analytics of aqueous solutions works with ultraviolet, visible and infrared light ranges, by wavelengths around 375 up to 850 nm.

+smartColorimeter allows **CIE compliant measurements of colors** and their transformation into various color spaces and color systems including the determination of **colour differences to common color indices/references** according to classic as well as modern standards (ΔE CIE 1976, ΔE CIE 1994, ΔE CIE 2000, ΔE CMC(1:1), ΔE CMC(2:1), ΔE DIN99).

 **Turbidity – a source of error**</br>
 The turbidity of a sample is often underestimated, because often it is not possible to see it visually.</br>